fkirc/attranslate/README-es.md

       --serviceConfig <serviceKey>        supply configuration for a translation service (either a path to a key-file or an API-key)
-      --matcher <matcher>                 An optional feature for string replacements, probably not needed.
+      --matcher <matcher>                 An optional feature for string replacements.
 One of "none", "icu", "i18next", "sprintf" (default: "none")
       -v, --version                       output the version number
 ```